plopcas/blog/content/post/my-7-principles-of-management.md

 ---
 title: "My 7 Principles of Management"
-date: 2017-01-01T00:00:01+00:01
+date: 2017-01-01T01:01:01+01:01
-draft: true
+draft: false
+tags: ["management"]
 ---

-# My 7 Principles of Management
 As a manager I like to follow what I call "my 7 principles of management" when I work with my team.
+Sometimes we find ourselves overwhelmed and under pressure.
+Having a set of clear principles that are easy to remember can help us go back in track quickly and easily.
+Mine are based on my own experience and have helped me in the past in numerous occasions.
 These are:

 1. A manager must be supportive and work for the team
 2. A manager must be flexible and adapt to the situation at hand